Menu

 Publications

-I Childs (Chair), J Corcoran, M Hardy, K Rees
+I Childs (Chair), I Bailey, J Corcoran, M Hardy, K Rees

 RGSQ has a long tradition of geographical and scientific publication.
 The journals, Proceedings and Transactions of the Royal Geographical Society of Australasia (Queensland) were published from 1885-1899; the Queensland Geographical Journal from 1900 to 1993.
 These were seen as important for showcasing the work of academic geographers, maintaining contact with members outside of Brisbane and for exchanging with other scientific organisations.
 Geopinion, a small publication containing essays on contemporary geographical trends affecting Australia, was issued during 1996 and 1997.
 Since 1966 the Society has published monthly Bulletins and during the Covid lockdowns of 2020, which precluded in-person meetings at the Society, five extra newsletters, Member Connect were issued.
 The latter contained members’ “letters from the home front”, short geographical quizzes and articles.